tueimage/8qa01/tips_presentation.md

 # Presentation

-Information about this will follow shortly, sorry!
+Information about this will follow shortly after the intermediate assignment.